La La Land tickets, Cinema, London Theatre Direct

-The Drive In presents La La Land in London 9 July only!
+The Drive In presents La La Land in London 3 showings only!

 Experience the magic of the classic American drive-in theatre.
 A completely contact-free experience just 10 miles outside London's West End.
-Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car!
+Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car starting at only £42 per vehicle!
 Bring back the nostalgia of the 1950s while enjoying modern conveniences at the touch of your phone.
 Don't miss your chance to make memories this summer, book tickets to La La Land today!

 La La Land shuffled off with scores of major awards and tap-danced its way into the hearts of critics and audiences alike.
 Ryan Gosling and Emma Stone steal the spotlight as their passion for each other comes into conflict with their dreams for the future.
 Can an aspiring actress and a struggling jazz musician make it in the city of broken dreams?